Total robustness in Bayesian Nonlinear Regression

 We consider the sigmoid regression model \( g(x, \theta)=\theta_1/\left[1+\exp \big\{-\theta_2 (x-\theta_3)\big\}\right]. \) It is a popular choice in synthetic experiments with nonlinear regression and is widely used in practical applications where one observes threshold behaviour \citep{yin2003flexible,klimstra2008sigmoid}.
 We study both Berkson and classical ME:

-To introduce misspecification we contaminate the outcome noise using a Huber–type mixture:
+To introduce misspecification, we contaminate the outcome noise using a Huber-type mixture:

-Figure~\ref{fig:synthetic-sigmoid-scatters} illustrates samples under both ME mechanisms with $\theta = (5,1,0.02)$, and $\sigma_E = 0.5$, $(\varepsilon, \eta_E)=(0.1, 9)$, $\sigma_N = 2$.
-We compare four estimators: \emph{NPL--HMC} (ours); \emph{R--MEM} \citep{dellaporta2023robust}, a robust approach for ME models that places a single DP prior on the conditional law of $\P_{X\mid w_i}$, updates this prior using the observed $\{w_i\}_{i=1}^n$ values, and performs parameter inference via a posterior bootstrap; \emph{NLS} (nonlinear least squares fitted to $(W,Y)$); and \emph{HMC} (posterior mean from HMC chains).
-Performance is summarised by the root mean squared error (RMSE) over 100 independent replications.
-Figures~\ref{fig:rmse-berkson}–\ref{fig:rmse-classical} report RMSE as the ME scale $\sigma_N$ increases, under \emph{both} model and ME–distribution misspecification.
+Fig.~\ref{fig:synthetic-sigmoid-scatters} illustrates samples under both ME mechanisms with $\theta=(5, 1, 0.02)$, $\sigma_E=0.5$, $(\varepsilon, \eta_E)=(0.1, 9)$, and $\sigma_N=2$.
+We compare four estimators: \emph{NPL--HMC} (ours); \emph{Robust--MEM} \citep{dellaporta2023robust}, a robust approach for ME models that places a single DP prior on the conditional law of $\P_{X\mid w_i}$, updates this prior using the observed $\{w_i\}_{i=1}^n$ values, and performs parameter inference via a posterior bootstrap; \emph{NLS} (nonlinear least squares fitted to $(W,Y)$); and \emph{HMC} (posterior mean from HMC chains).
+Performance is summarized by the root mean squared error (RMSE) over 100 independent replications.
+Fig.~\ref{fig:rmse-synthetics} reports RMSE as the ME scale $\sigma_N$ increases under joint model and ME-distribution misspecification.

 We fix $n = 300$, $(\varepsilon, \eta_E)=(0.1, 9)$, and $(\tau_N,\tau_E) = (0.7,2)$.
-In both Berkson and classical settings, NPL–HMC attains the lowest median RMSE and interquartile ranges for moderate–to–large ME ($\ge$ 2), while remaining comparable to R–MEM for small ME.
-The advantage of NPL-HMC widens as ME increases: all competing methods degrade markedly with larger ME scales, while the RMSE of NPL-HMC estimators remains stable.
+In both Berkson and classical settings, NPL--HMC attains the lowest median RMSE and interquartile ranges for moderate-to-large ME ($\ge$ 2), while remaining comparable to Robust--MEM for small ME.
+At the largest ME scales considered, Robust--MEM can even underperform the HMC baseline, which demonstrates the ME-ignoring posterior update pathology anticipated by our theoretical comparison.
+The advantage of NPL--HMC widens as $\sigma_N$ increases: all competing methods degrade markedly, whereas the RMSE for NPL--HMC remains comparatively stable.
 Implementation and additional set-up details are in Appendix~\ref{app:exp-details}.

-\section{Real-World Experiments}
+\section{Real-world experiments}